Ecumenical Christian Centre: Background

-Over the past couple of decades the surge in demand for conducting renowned international and national conferences, seminars and symposiums at ECC has been phenomenal.
+The Ecumenical Christian Centre (ECC) was established in 1963 by M. A. Thomas with the vision to promote "unity among all humankind and creation".
 ECC mainly concentrates on social concerns to encourage harmonious living and peaceful coexistence of people who belong to different faiths and ideologies.

+Over the past couple of decades there has been surge in demand for conducting renowned international and national conferences, seminars and symposiums at ECC.

-Legal Status
+Legal status

 ECC is a body corporate registered under the Companies Act 1956 and was incorporated on 25 February 1966 as a company not for profit and falls under the purview of the Registrar of Companies, Karnataka region.

-Activities & Programmes
+Activities and programmes

 The Ecumenical Christian Centre concentrates on social concerns to encourage harmonious living and peaceful coexistence of people who belong to various faiths and ideologies.
 Conferences, seminars and consultations on topics with contemporary relevance such as development education, conflict resolution, communication, human rights, ecology and faith, peace and reconciliation and concerns of the differently-abled and sexual minority are held all round the years.

 Indian School of Ecumenical Theology (ISET)

-The Indian School of Ecumenical Theology (ISET), a programme wing at ECC was established in 1988 as a unit of ECC, in order to give a theological basis through the wide-ranging programmes.
+The Indian School of Ecumenical Theology (ISET), a programme wing at ECC, was established in 1988 as a unit of ECC in order to give a theological basis through the wide-ranging programmes.
 The general objective of ISET is "to evolve and share a Common Faith Vision as a sign of our commitment to the Reign of God and our Journey in Solidarity with Cosmic Community towards its fulfilment.
 ISET organizes regional institutes in collaboration with other centers and organizations in different linguistic areas for imparting wider ecumenical concerns in fulfilling the mission of God.

 This ecumenical vision involves three major thrusts: inter-church, inter-religious and cosmic which together constitute the total ecumenical process."

 Keeping the above objectives in mind, the ISET aims at: